 In September of 1962, the F4D-1 was redesignated F-6A under the new tri-service designation system.
 By this time, the Skyray was in service with only four front-line squadrons (VFAW-3, VMF-114, VMF(AW)-542, and VMF-531) and with three reserve units (VF-881, VF-882, and VMF-215).
 VMF(AW)-542 was the last active duty Skyray squadron, rotating back to the USA in November 1963 from Atsugi, Japan.

 The service life of the Skyray with the Navy and USMC was relatively brief, since the aircraft was specialized to the high-altitude interception role and lacked the multi-mission capability that was becoming increasingly important.
 The Skyray had a good climb rate, a high ceiling, a relatively high speed, and a good radar, all features which made it a good interceptor.
-However, it had a reputation of being a difficult plane to fly.
+But a 1957 Navy evaluation report concluded that the F4D-1 was only marginally effective as an all-weather fighter.
+Major deficiences were a modwest maximum speed capability, poor transonic flying qualities, and armament control system limitations.
+It did not have a level flight supersonic capabilityh and supersonic speeds could only be maintained in a dive.
+In addition, it had a reputation of being a difficult plane to fly.
 The last Skyray left service on February 29, 1964.
 The Skyray never saw any combat, although it was deployed to Taiwan in 1958 and to Guantanamo in 1962 in response to crises.

 In 1956, F4D-1 BuNo 134759 was transferred to NACA at Ames for various research and development tasks.
 It was retired in 1959.